timnew/timnew.github.com/source/_posts/2012-11-27-pitfall-in-copy-table-in-postgres.md

----
 layout: post
-title: "Pitfall in copy table in Postgres"
+title: Pitfall in copy table in Postgres
-description: ""
-date: 2012-11-27 15:41
 comments: true
-categories:
-category: postgres
+categories: postgres
-tags: [postgres sequence id]
+tags:
-sharing: true
-footer: false
+  - postgres sequence id
+date: 2012-11-27 08:00:00
 ---
 We countered a very wield runtime error today, after migrated some data from a legacy database.

 Because there is no change on the models, so we just create the table, and copied the data from the legacy database directly.